 Professional Licensure Disclosure Statement

 Eligibility for licensure and/or certification may involve more than successful degree completion.
-University College cannot confirm that University of Maine System campus courses or degree programs meet the requirements for professional licensure outside of the State of Maine.
-University College strongly encourages prospective and current students to contact the appropriate or applicable licensing board(s) in states they may wish to pursue licensure prior to beginning study in a University of Maine System Campus academic program.
+University of Maine System (UMS) cannot confirm that UMS campus courses or degree programs meet the requirements for professional licensure outside of the State of Maine.
+UMS strongly encourages prospective and current students to contact the appropriate or applicable licensing board(s) in states they may wish to pursue licensure prior to beginning study in a University of Maine System Campus academic program.
 If you experience difficulty finding the licensure requirements for your state, please contact the Program Coordinator at your institution for assistance.

 For specific information regarding state authorization, approval, or exemption, please call 1-800-868-7000 or email firstname.lastname@example.org